fluid-project/fluid-express-user/docs/utils.md

 ### `{that}.unlockUser(username, password)`

-* Takes a username and password as strings.
+* `username` - Username string to unlock.
+* `password` - Password string to use for unlocking `username`.
-* Returns the `userData` record if the password is correct, otherwise an `isError` Object.
+* Returns a promise resolving with the `userData` record if the password is correct, otherwise rejecting with an `isError` Object.

 ```javascript
 var userRecord = utils.unlockUser("alice", "#1 Cloudsafe!");